For three centuries, ownership of a masterpiece meant proximity to the object itself.

 verified structure and autorship of the reconstruction

-Investmens in digital art objects establish an alternative model of ownership for cultural assets, based on museum-grade 3D reconstruction, verified uniqueness and legallz recorded ownership rights.
+Investments in digital art objects establish an alternative model of ownership for cultural assets — based on museum-grade 3D reconstruction, verified uniqueness, and legally recorded ownership rights.
+A digital object is not a file.
+It is a singular artefact — one edition, no copies, with verified ownership and documented provenance.

 full ownership